-Ailong Ke is an Associate Professor in the Department of Molecular Biology and Genetics.
+Ailong Ke is a Professor in the Department of Molecular Biology and Genetics.
 Dr. Ke is a member of the Graduate Field of Biochemistry, Molecular and Cell Biology, the Graduate Field of Biophysics, and the Graduate Field of Chemistry and Chemical Biology.
 The Ke lab studies the structure and function of RNA molecules.

 CRISPR interference in Prokaryotes

 The use of small RNAs to regulate gene expression is ubiquitous in all living organisms including bacteria.
 In one remarkable instance, bacteria and archaea acquire resistance to invading foreign nucleic acids - such as conjugative plasmids, transposable elements and phages - by employing an RNA-mediated defense mechanism.
 In this process, short fragments (~24 to 48 nucleotides) of the invading DNA are integrated in the genome as spacers between similarly sized clusters of regularly interspaced short palindromic repeats (CRISPRs).
 CRISPRs are a novel class of repetitive DNA that have been identified in 88% of the archaeal genomes and 39% of the bacterial genomes thus far sequenced, including important human pathogens such as Campylobacter jejuni, Clostridium botulinum, Listeria monocytogenes, Mycobacterium tuberculosis, Yersinia pestis, and enteropathogenic and enterohaemorrhagic Escherichia coli.
 Adjacent to the CRISPR repeats and spacers is a set of conserved CRISPR-associated (cas) genes that encode the Cas proteins.
 Owing to its widespread occurrence, the CRISPR defense system has attracted a great deal of attention.